The Whistler Museum tells Whistler’s stories from fun loving pioneers, to the creation of Whistler Blackcomb, to the 2010 Winter Olympic Games.

 A great indoor Whistler activity, the Whistler Museum is a fantastic option for a rainy day or a much needed rest-day from skiing!

 The Whistler Museum has kids activity books, a tickle trunk, and plenty of interactive exhibits – including the chance to take your photograph with a real Olympic torch.

-We showcase natural history including information on Whistler's most famous non-human resident: black bears.
+We also showcase natural history including information on Whistler's most famous non-human resident: black bears.

 Our by-donation entry fee means that this is a great choice if you are doing Whistler on a budget.
-We’re open year-round, summer and winter, 11-5pm daily.
+We are open year-round from 11-5pm daily with extended hours every Thursday.
 Come and visit us and learn about Whistler’s journey from wilderness to world-class resort.

 We are located behind the Whistler Public Library, in the heart of Whistler Village.

 Where is Whistler?